-Percussion-impact drill bits stand between universal drill bits and hammer drill bits and are used in FassadenGrün's product line with the purpose of producing perfect dowel/rawl plug holes using an impact drill.
+A percussion drill bit is somewhere in between a universal drill bit and a hammer drill bit and is used in FassadenGrün's product line with the purpose of producing perfect dowel/rawl plug holes using a percussion drill.
 Percussion drills usually have a round shank; they can transfer the vibrations generated by the drilling machine into hard materials, so that drilling in concrete, clinker-brick, and medium-hard natural stone is possible.
-In addition, they can be used as a normal rotating drill, without percussion... then usually for normal, plastered masonry.
+They can also be used as a normal rotating drill, without percussion... then usually for normal, plastered masonry.
 Please also refer to the tips on drilling as needed.

 >>> Price list

-Percussion drill bits are 'two edged' and always work with a front-soldered, double-edged carbide insert, formerly called "WiDia" (hard 'like diamond").
+Percussion drill bits are 'two edged' and always work with a front-soldered, double-edged carbide insert, formerly called "WiDia" (in German, "hard like diamond").
 Every handyman has such bits, so why buy a new one?

-For holders of facade greenery, perfect drill holes are required (except when applied with a bonding mortar).
+For holders/mounts of facade greenery, perfect drill holes are required (except when applied with a bonding mortar).
 For this reason we recommend new, sharp drill bits!
 The holes should not be oval but perfectly round, so that the expansion pressure of the plug is evenly distributed in all directions.
 Furthermore, the holes should be neither too large nor too small.
 Unsharp drills often produce larger holes due to missing the centre; worn drill bits also produce rawl plug holes that are too narrow.
-In both cases, there are problems when you mount the holder: Either the rawl plugs find no hold in the bore and 'spin,' or they sit too tightly and the holders and can be barely screwed.
+In both cases, there are problems when you mount the holder: Either the rawl plugs find no hold in the drilled hole and 'spin,' or they sit too tightly and the holders and can be barely screwed in.

-Our appeal: Buy new suitable bits for your climbing aids!
+Our suggestion: Buy new suitable bits for your climbing aids!

 FassadenGrün offers a "hobby"-quality line of percussion drill-bits: with these stone drill bits, you can also refill your existing drill cassettes or fill gaps where bits are missing.
 For higher demands, we offer a "professional" cassette, in which the concrete drill bits drill into the hardest surfaces with a correspondingly powerful machine (750 watts).
 A 16 mm masonry drill bit for insulation completes the product line.
 With each climbing aid kit and also for each individual wall bracket, you will find the necessary drill diameter for mounting.

-Hammer (Percussion/Impact) drill bits reach their limits with materials such as reinforced concrete, hard-fired (historical) clinker bricks with inclusions and sintering points, and very hard natural stone such as granite.
+Percussion (Hammer/Impact) drill bits reach their limits with materials such as reinforced concrete, hard-fired (historical) clinker bricks with inclusions and sintering points, and very hard natural stone such as granite.
 It may be necessary to pre-drill with a smaller diameter, or a machine with more power may need to be used.
-Otherwise hammer drills and consequently ''hammer drill bits'' with SDS-Plus shank are required.
-Am impact/hammer drill is unsuitable for special facades (wood/plastic/etc..)
-A universal drill is used here.
+Otherwise, hammer drills and consequently ''hammer drill bits'' with SDS-Plus shank are required.
+A percussion/impact drill is unsuitable for special facades (wood/plastic/etc..)
+A universal drill should be used here.